 Architects will explore a homeowner's lifestyle and use of their current house, and draw up construction plans that address both the owner's desires and the structural requirements.
-In other words just by listening to you they are able to transform your needs and wishes into an architectural expression that also complies with building and city codes and the construction best practices.
+Just by listening to you, they are able to transform your needs and wishes into an architectural expression that also complies with building and city codes and the construction best practices.
 Depending on their city's codes, homeowners may also need to submit plans with an architect's seal before beginning work.

-They can deliver a more interesting and creative design work, a better relation with the site, and a superior functional floor plan.
-Depending on the situation you may also need to submit plans with a licensed architect’s seal before breaking ground.
+Architects deliver more interesting and creative design work, a better relation with the site, and a superior functional floor plan.
+Depending on the situation you may need to submit plans with a licensed architect’s seal before breaking ground.

 Specifically errors common in plan books or with inexperienced designers.
 As mentioned before architectural designers have design experience, so it’s a good idea to let them handle the design process because that’s what they are trained to do.

 4. Architects provide creative ways to solve problems

 That’s what they are trained to do based on their education and experience.
 For instance they can find the right strategies and materials to make the project cost effective according to your budget, while still bringing an interesting design to the table.

 5. You can save money